milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Izumi: "She was always supportive of me.
 Even after she moved out and got married, she kept the photography blog going."

-*A warm smile carves itself on Izumi's lips as he reminisces about his sister.*
+*A warm smile carves itself on Izumi's lips at the mention of his sister.
+He looks out the window with a tender look.*

-Izumi: "It. . .was her way of trying to create memories of me.
-With my heart condition, I couldn't help but get anxious about what would happen if I passed away at any given moment."
+Izumi: "It was her way of trying to create memories with me."

+Izumi: "With my heart condition, I couldn't help but get anxious about what would happen if I passed away at any given moment."

 Izumi: "She was the one who showed me how to live in the present."

-Izumi: "Now that I'm here, it's sort of a funny feeling.
-I do miss her, but more than that, I'm really glad that I was able to leave behind all of my photos at least."

-Izumi: "That way, a part of me will always remain as she continues with life."

 Emi: "(. . .His sister must've been proud of him to support him so wholeheartedly.
 He talks about her so kindly.)"

+Izumi: "Now that I'm here, it's sort of a funny feeling.
+On one hand, I really miss her."

+Izumi: "But on the other hand, I'm really glad that I was able to leave behind all of my photos at least."

+Izumi: "That way, a part of me will always remain by her side as she carries on with life."

 Izumi: "So. . .I guess that's why in your eyes, I'm dealing with this relatively well.
-A part of me has always expected this to happen to me someday."
+A part of me has always expected this to happen someday."

+Emi: "I see.
+You're really mature for thinking that way, it's admirable."

+Izumi: "Thanks for the compliment."

-Izumi: "There's just one thing I haven't been able to achieve as a photographer."
+Izumi: ". . .There's just one thing I haven't been able to achieve as a photographer."

 Izumi: "To create my magnum opus.
 My one true masterpiece."

-Izumi: "There were definitely lots of photos that turned out beautifully, but there was something missing from all of them."
+Izumi: "There were definitely lots of photos that turned out beautifully, but there was always something missing from them."

 Emi: "What was missing?
 Was there a certain feeling or subject you were aiming for?"

 *Izumi shakes his head, staring down at his lap without an answer.
-Judging from the melancholy in his expression, the idea of creating his magnum opus must've weighed heavily on him.*
+Judging from the melancholy in his expression, the topic must've weighed heavily on him.*

 Izumi: "Unfortunately, I'm not actually sure what that 'something' is."

 Izumi: "I'm just not satisfied with the photos I've taken to date."

-Izumi: "I believe that desire would be what Ingram was referring to earlier, about an unresolved matter from my life."

-*Izumi meets our gaze, his eyes carrying a determined glint that speaks of both regret and hope.*
+*Izumi meets our gaze, his eyes carrying a determined glint of hope.*

-*In that moment, I realize that despite his gentle impression, there's a resilience in him, a quiet, stubborn strength to fulfill his desire.*
+*In that moment, I realize that despite his gentle impression, there's a resilience in him; a quiet, stubborn strength to fulfill his desire.*

+Izumi: "So this spirit guiding thing. . ."

-Izumi: "So if you guys are supposed to help me before I go, I'll take this as another chance to create the photo I've been striving for."
+Izumi: "I'll use it as another chance to create the photo I've been striving for."

-Ingram: ". . .I see, I admire your determination."
+Ingram: ". . .I see, I applaud your resolve."

 Ingram: "I'm sure once you find that missing puzzle piece, that desire of yours won't burden you anymore."